 Not so fast – butter has a few problems, too.

-Casein, the protein found in dairy, can be a trigger of inflammation for people with gut problems such as leaky gut syndrome, IBS, and autoimmune conditions.
-Butter has small amounts of casein so people with mild casein sensitivity may be able to tolerate butter in moderation, but for others even a little bit of butter can cause a flare-up.
+Casein, the protein found in dairy, can be an inflammation trigger for people with gut problems such as leaky gut syndrome, IBS, and autoimmune conditions.
+Butter has small amounts of casein, so people with mild casein sensitivity may be able to tolerate butter in moderation, but for others, even a little bit of butter can cause a flare-up.
 Beta-casein, the main type, has two subtypes: A1 and A2.
 In the regular milk you find in the grocery store, the A1 subtype is more common because most cows in the United States have casein gene mutations that happened over the thousands of years of crossbreeding different kinds of cows.
 Beta A2 casein is the OG, ancient casein.
 Beta A1 casein is one reason people can be intolerant to dairy, with studies pointing to A1 as a trigger for digestive problems and inflammation.
 A2, on the other hand, has been shown to be more digestible and richer in vitamins.
-I run comprehensive food immune reactivity and gut health labs to find out whether my patients can truly tolerate dairies like butter and if so, which kind.
+I run comprehensive food immune reactivity and gut health labs to find out whether my patients can truly tolerate dairies like butter, and if so, which kind.

 2. Grain-fed conventional butter: